Prompt users for MFA - AWS IAM Identity Center

 • Only when their sign-in context changes (context-aware)

-This mode provides ease of use for users who frequently sign in from their workplace, so they don’t need to complete MFA on every sign-in.
-They are only prompted for MFA if their sign-in context changes.
+This mode provides ease of use for users who frequently sign in from their workplace but is less secure then the always-on option.
+Users are only prompted for MFA if their sign-in context changes.

 • Never (disabled)

 While in this mode, all users will sign in with their standard user name and password only.
-Choosing this option disables IAM Identity Center MFA.
+Choosing this option disables IAM Identity Center MFA and is not recommended.

 While MFA is disabled for your Identity Center directory for users, you can't manage MFA devices in their user details, and Identity Center directory users can't manage MFA devices from the AWS access portal.